Elder-of-Ozone/schwarzschild-radius/README.md

 # Schwarzschild Radius

-Schwarzschild Radius is a multiplier turn-based strategy game.
+Schwarzschild Radius is a multiplayer turn-based strategy game.
 It is loosely based on a game I played almost a decade ago called Dark Galaxy.
 If you remember the game, this may be for you.

-This game will never be in 'production' unless someone desperately wants me to release it.
-I will, however, allow users to join and play but with the knowledge that it will always be under active develoment.
+I will never put this into 'production' unless someone desperately wants me to release it.
+I will, however, allow users to join once a proper database is up.
+Be aware that it will always be under develoment.

+## What is in the name?

+So what is in a name?
+That's a typical question that often gets asked on almost every application.
 So why did I choose Schwarzschild Radius?
-Well, the name is based on the theoretical concept that if you continue to shrink an object, that object will collapse to form a blackhole.
+Well, the name is based on the theoretical limit of an objection compressed to form a black hole.
 Earth, once shrunk, forms a blackhole when the size reaches 9 mm.
 Absolutely fascinating.

 I would like to implement this idea into a weapon that can be utilised in the game.

 ## Currently Implemented
 * Simple menu GUI - Not really but you can edit parameters :)
+* Save and load objects
+* Limited turns

 ## Working On
 ### Priority [#]
 * Establish turn system [1]